dennis-tra/nebula/README.md

 docker build . -t dennis-tra/nebula-crawler:latest
 ```

+The `deploy` subfolder contains a `docker-compose` setup to get up and running quickly.
+It will start and configure `nebula` (monitoring mode), `postgres`, `prometheus` and `grafana`.
+The configuration can serve as a starting point to see how things fit together.
 Then you can start the aforementioned services by changing in the `./deploy` directory and running:

 ```shell
 docker compose up